School will be closed on Friday 10th March 2023 due to the extreme weather.

 Drama is delivered through the L4L curriculum in year 7, enhancing and supporting students’ learning through a rich and varied curriculum.
 In addition, students are given the opportunity to work with our learning officer from the Birmingham Hippodrome on additional projects such as Arts Award and performances back at the Hippodrome.

-Students also complete an 8-hour project in drama exploring both text and devised work.
-The project introduces students to the making, performing and responding structure of the curriculum.
-In particular, the students explore the play ‘Ernie’s Incredible Illucinations’.
+Students also complete an 8-hour project in drama exploring the skills needed to create and perform a piece of drama.
+The project introduces students to a variety of stimuli and techniques and the making, performing and responding structure of the curriculum.

 Drama is delivered through the L4L curriculum in year 8, enhancing and supporting students’ learning through a rich and varied curriculum.
 In addition, students are given the opportunity to work with our learning officer from the Birmingham Hippodrome on additional projects such as Arts Award and performances back at the Hippodrome.